Prospective Students FAQ

 You can check on one’s application status at ApplyWeb at any point to find out what has been received.

-Requirements can be found online.
+Requirements can be found on our Admissions Page.

 We encourage all applicants to submit a portfolio of their best work, yet a portfolio is not required with your application if you will be taking the preparatory year for 24 credits, followed by 60 credits over the next two years.